Excess-GitHub/LLM-APR/README.md

 ## Setup
 You will need an OpenAI API Key and afl++ to run this program.
+This program will only run on Linux.
+It has been tested on Ubuntu 22.04

 ## Usage
 Just run the provided Python notebook on your own buggy code or the examples provided in the data folder.